 - In a medium bowl, combine almond flour, salt and cinnamon

-- In a smaller bowl combine vanilla, coconut oil and xylitol
+- In a small bowl combine vanilla, coconut oil and xylitol

 - Sprinkle topping over apple mixture

-- Bake covered at 350° for 45 minutes, until apples are soft and topping is golden brown
+- Bake covered at 350°F for 45 minutes, until apples are soft and topping is golden brown

 Every fall when I begin baking fruit desserts in earnest, I have the same internal dialogue –what is the exact difference between a crumble and a crisp?
 And every fall, without fail, I pull out my well worn copy of the Joy of Cooking and look this up again.
 I thought I would share what the good book says with all of you: